Last Updated: December 16, 2019

 ETECSA is Cuba’s national communications company.
-Through Etecsa and their partners, visitors can acquire domestic and international telephone service, cellular service in Cuba, and internet.
+Through Etecsa and their partners, visitors can acquire domestic and international telephone service, cellular service in Cuba, data, wifi service, internet navigation rooms and more.

 All hotels in Cuba have international telephone access.
 Rates for calls are fixed depending on the hotel’s star rating (the higher the star rating, the more they can charge you, up to a maximum posted rate).
 Charges for telephone calls in hotels are processed by the minute, not portions thereof.

-An alternative to using your hotel’s telephone service is to purchase a pre-paid international calling card in Cuba (from $10 CUC), which you can use from any public or private telephone and your card will automatically be discounted according to usage (by the second).
+An alternative to using your hotel’s telephone service is to purchase a pre-paid international calling card in Cuba (from $10 CUC), which you can use from any public or private telephone.
+Your card will automatically be discounted according to usage (by the second).
 The cards can also be used for national telephone calls in Cuba.
-There is a separate card (Tarjeta Propia) sold in national money for domestic use only which is by far the most economical option for calls within Cuba, and usually more convenient than public coin telephones.
+A separate card (Tarjeta Propia) is sold in national money for domestic use only.
+It is an economical option for calls within Cuba, and far more convenient than public coin telephones.
 The card can also be used in public telephones (rather than using coins) or from private homes.
 Current international rates for phone cards/international cellular calls are as follows:

-Some cell companies (now including Verizon from the USA) offer roaming/data plans that include Cuba.
+Some cell companies offer roaming/data plans that include Cuba.
 Check with your provider for details.
 If not using a roaming plan in Cuba, you will want to remember to keep your phone in airplane mode to avoid excessive charges.
 Cuba operates on the GSM system, using the 900 MHz band.
 If your cell phone operates on the same system/band, it will have widespread coverage in Cuba.
 Even though they are equipped with GPS (which, according to Cuban customs, is not permissible), iPhones are accepted for entry.
-For cheaper calling within Cuba, visitors can activate a temporary line/SIM card from an ETECSA airport/city office on an unlocked 900-MHz GSM phone , the current rate is $3.00 CUC/day plus $6.00 CUC/day for optional equipment rental.
-A minimum $10.00 CUC recharge (prepaid call credit) and passport presentation are required.

 RATES FOR CUBAN CELL PHONE CALLS IN CUBA (CUC/minute)